Deploy a migration infrastructure

 The Contoso IT team is represented in each group and is based on its role.

 Set up RBAC

-Azure role-based access control (RBAC) enables fine-grained access management for Azure.
-Using RBAC, you can grant only the amount of access that users need to perform tasks.
+Azure RBAC enables fine-grained access management for Azure.
+By using RBAC, you can grant only the amount of access that users need to perform tasks.
 You assign the appropriate RBAC role to users, groups, and applications at a scope level.
 The scope of a role assignment can be a subscription, a resource group, or a single resource.

-Contoso admins now assign roles to the Active Directory groups that they synchronized from on-premises.
+Contoso admins then assign roles to the Active Directory groups that they synchronized from on-premises.

 Step 3: Design for resiliency

 Azure resources are deployed within regions.
 Regions are organized into geographies.
 Data residency, sovereignty, compliance, and resiliency requirements are honored within geographical boundaries.

 A region consists of a set of datacenters.
 These datacenters are deployed within a latency-defined perimeter, and connected through a dedicated regional low-latency network.

 Contoso has decided to use

 East US 2 (located in Virginia) as the primary region and